Vidyasagar5566/Crazy..Bird-Hunter-in-Rain/README.md

-A bird hunter is trying to hunt the birds with his gun... , but at the same time its raining .. if the rain drops touches the gun then then the gun will spoile the hunter no longer will hunt the birds.... so the GAME if over.....
+A bird hunter is trying to hunt the birds with his gun... , but at the same time its raining .. if the rain drops touches the gun then then the gun will spoile the hunter no longer will hunt the birds.... so the GAME is over.....

-so we miss our gun from the rain drops and have to shoot the bird , for every bird the score will increase by 10 points.
+so we have to maintain a distance of  our gun from the rain drops and have to shoot the bird , for every hunting bird the score will increase by 10 points.

 ## GOAL :